jozu-ai/kitops/README.md

 KitOps is a packaging and versioning system for AI/ML projects that uses open standards so it works with the AI/ML, development, and DevOps tools you are already using, and can be stored in your enterprise registry.

 KitOps makes it easy for organizations to track, control, and audit access and changes to their AI project artifacts.
 It simplifies the handoffs between data scientists, application developers, and SREs working with LLMs and other AI/ML models.
-KitOps' ModelKits are an OCI-compliant package for models, their dependencies, configurations, codebases, features, hyperparmeters, and any other documentation.
+KitOps' ModelKits are an OCI-compliant package for models, their dependencies, configurations, codebases, features, hyperparameters, and any other documentation.
 ModelKits are portable, reproducible, and work with the tools you already use.

 Teams and enterprises use KitOps as a gate between development and production deployment.
 This ensures that projects are complete, versioned, and compatible with existing pipelines and tools.
 This makes deployments, rollbacks, and other production operations simpler and safer.